Long-Term Patterns for the Medically Lost

 - comparing oneself to people with clearly defined conditions

-Time is often an active therapeutic variable.
-Many explorers notice patterns across three timelines:
+Time is often an important variable.
+Many Explorers notice patterns across three timelines:

 - moment-to-moment variability